jllovet/learning-haskell/README.md

 ```shell
 ghcup tui
 ```

+### Deinstallation
+If you want to remove Haskell from your system, you can use `ghcup nuke`.

 ## Resources
 Books, videos, blog posts, and other materials useful for learning Haskell and related topics will be added in [learning-haskell/resources/](https://github.com/jllovet/learning-haskell/tree/master/resources).